axiosvisuals/ai2html/ai2svelte/README.md

 - `[Slug].svelte` - your Svelte component
 - `/images/` - Images directory that contains all the images needed for the graphic

 7. Copy the `/[slug]` output directory to your components directory in your Svelte project and rename accordingly.
+Depending on your project structure, that might look like `/src/lib/components/`.
 8. Import the AI component and use in your project

 ```svelte